pimotte/nomic/README.md

 Other items may be added to these player files through non-rule-change Pull Requests.
 Players are encouraged to keep a list of Pull Requests that were merged and how points this netted them, so that the total can be easily recomputed.

-The total score of the player should reflect the gamestate.
-If this file does not match the game state, the merger of the Pull Request that led to a divergence in gamestate can be put on Trial for violation of this rule.
+The total score of the player must reflect the gamestate.

-**202** One turn consists of proposing one rule-change and having it voted on.
+Players are excempt from this rule so long as they do not have at least one merged rule-change Pull Request.

 ## Mutable Rules